Aetna modified CPB 0793 covering esophageal Doppler monitoring, effective December 3, 2025. Here's what billing teams need to do.

 CPT, HCPCS, and ICD-10 Codes for Esophageal Doppler Monitoring Under CPB 0793

-The policy does not list specific CPT or HCPCS codes for esophageal Doppler monitoring.
-This is notable.
-The absence of a code table in CPB 0793 means your billing team needs to confirm the correct procedure code for EDM with your coding team and Aetna directly.
+The CPB 0793 policy document does not list specific CPT or HCPCS procedure codes for esophageal Doppler monitoring billing.
+This is a gap worth noting.
+Your billing team should confirm the correct CPT codes for EDM with your contracting or coding resources.

 Key ICD-10-CM Diagnosis Codes